Continuum Limit of Dendritic Deposition: Theory and Methods

 \subsection{The Critical Radius $\Rc$}

-In this subsection, we define the critical radius quantitatively so that it can be calculated in simulations.
+In this subsection, we define the critical radius quantitatively so that we can calculate it in simulations.
 The definition we use is posed in terms of the instantaneous fractal dimension of the cluster

 Here, $N$ is the number of particles in the cluster, and $\Rg$ is the cluster's radius of gyration.
 For compact growth, $\DF$ approaches the dimension of the space $d$ after initial transients decay.
-In contrast, for dendritic growth, $\DF$ plateaus at a characteristic value less than $d$, once again after initial transient behavior.
-The value of $\DF$ in this dendritic regime has empirically been found to be $1.71$ in 2D and $2.51$ in 3D independent of the value of $\Da$ \cite{meakinModelsColloidalAggregation1988, tolmanOfflatticeHypercubiclatticeModels1989, halseyElectrodepositionDiffusionLimited1990}.
-As a result of the two plateaus, plots of the fractal dimension versus the log of the cluster radius, such as Fig.~\ref{fig:scaling}(a), are roughly sigmoidal.
+In contrast, for dendritic growth, $\DF$ plateaus at a characteristic value less than $d$, once again, after initial transient behavior.
+The value of $\DF$ for 2D deposition in the dendritic regime has empirically been found to be $1.71$ independent of the value of $\Da$ \cite{meakinDiffusioncontrolledClusterFormation1983,meakinModelsColloidalAggregation1988, halseyElectrodepositionDiffusionLimited1990}.
+Whether the \textda number affects the $\DF$ for dendritic growth in 3D has not been explored, but in the limit $\Da \to \infty$, $\DF = 2.51$ \cite{tolmanOfflatticeHypercubiclatticeModels1989}.
+As a result of the two plateaus for the different morphologies, plots of the fractal dimension versus the log of the cluster radius during the CTD transition, such as Fig.~\ref{fig:scaling}(a), are roughly sigmoidal.

 Based on this behavior, we take the critical radius, $\Rc$, to be the x-value on the fractal dimension curve with the most negative slope